 At South Perth Counselling Services our Psychologists provide the following independent Psychological Assessments and Reports for LEGAL or MEDICAL purposes:

-Work Cover, Risk Cover or Workers Compensation Cases
+Work Cover, Risk Cover, Motor Vehicle Injury or Workers Compensation Cases

 Once referred by your employer, HR department, GP or independently, our Psychologists can assist with support, psychotherapy, pain management, research based ‘return to work practices’ and psychological assessments/reports where required.
-Sessions are fully covered under these insurers once approved.
+Sessions are fully covered under these insurers once formally approved and a claim number is provided.
 Positive outcomes are often reported by clients and agencies utilising our services for these purposes.

 The Australian Insurance Commission (Third Party)

-Our Psychologists regularly assist with Psychological Assessments, Reports, Pain Management &/or providing Psychologically Based Strategies for those whom have experienced ‘post trauma’ following a Motor Vehicle Accident.
-Whilst most injuries (Physical or Psychological) naturally heal over the medium to long term, psychological assistance is often required in order for the client to fully recover and return to a relatively normal life.
+Our Psychologists regularly assist with Psychological Assessments, Reports, Pain Management &/or providing Psychologically Based Strategies for those whom have experienced ‘post-trauma’ following a Motor Vehicle Accident or Injury at their Workplace.
+Whilst most injuries (Physical or Psychological) naturally heal over the medium to long term, psychological intervention is often required in order for the client to fully recover and return to a relatively normal life.
 Some clients however may have experienced significant physical or psychological injuries which require more ongoing support by our Psychologists.
-In these cases a combination of multiple compatible treatments (by local allied health specialists) will be utilised and tailored to meet the need of each individual case.
+In these cases a combination of multiple compatible treatments (by local allied health specialists) are generally recommended and tailored to meet the need of each individual case.
 These strategies have proven to lessen the risk of large financial claims being made by clients over the long term for agencies.

 The Department of Veteran Affairs (DVA)